 DECODING SCIENCE POST by AG Editorial

 Africa’s lions, one of the world’s most iconic animal species, are facing a catastrophic decline with their population numbers dropping 50% in only 20 years.
 According to a new report published by Equilibrium Research, “lions will not survive the 21st century on goodwill alone.
-Nor will they survive if reduced to being merely the centrepiece of a high status vacation for foreign visitors to the continent, or even the target of trophy hunters”.
+Nor will they survive if reduced to being merely the centrepiece of a high-status vacation for foreign visitors to the continent, or even the target of trophy hunters”.

 Lions are the ultimate indicator species of healthy intact savannah landscapes in Africa.
 Their dramatic decline is a sign of the pressures on land and communities throughout their range.
 “Landscapes supporting lions, ‘lionscapes’, provide more ecosystem services, the benefits that humans receive from healthy ecosystems, than the average across Africa,” reads the report.
 “Yet many of these services will disappear if ecosystems are lost or degraded.
-Lions therefore make excellent indicators of ecosystem services and sustainable development.”
+Lions, therefore, make excellent indicators of ecosystem services and sustainable development.”

 The report shows that the economic development of Africa and conservation of nature are convergent, not conflicting goals.

-“It is a false dilemma to suppose that Africa’s wildlife and wild landscapes must or should be sacrificed in order for the continent to modernise and maintain the steady pace of its economic growth,” said Mr Kaddu Kiwe Sebunya, CEO of the African Wildlife Foundation.
+“It is a false dilemma to suppose that Africa’s wildlife and wild landscapes must or should be sacrificed for the continent to modernise and maintain the steady pace of its economic growth,” said Mr Kaddu Kiwe Sebunya, CEO of the African Wildlife Foundation.

 The findings provide evidence that lions are a perfect flagship or umbrella species on which to focus policy and development decisions, and investing in lion conservation, as the reports shows, provides a range of benefits.